 Artists working with Cirque du Soleil have to train for around 12 hours per week, and perform shows 300 to 350 times every year.
 The number of performances vary depending on whether you are on resident shows, arena touring shows or Big Top touring shows.

 Timings for performances can be either during the day or night depending on the schedule, so some performers choose to sleep in and then practice for 45 minutes for a night show.
 You will be housed at the Cirque du Soleil’s artists’ residence during the term of your contract, which usually has a comfortable living space and extensive training facilities to fine-tune your performance.

 Being an acrobat is grueling work – there are very few trapeze artists in their late thirties or early forties so planning your career progression early is vital.
 Having experiences in acrobatic, theatrical and dance trainings can lead to instructional positions with educational institutes, performance studios or theatre.

 Join a private school as an instructor after attaining Qualified Teaching Status (QTS), upon completion of a degree and a postgraduate qualification in teaching.
 You could also take up independent contracts as a choreographer.
 In addition, Cirque du Soleil has a career transition program to assist artists considering a career move from the stage.
 Through its support, many artists have switched over to management positions and even joined the company’s Casting, Scouting and administrative teams in Montreal.

 Cirque du Soleil hires experienced circus performers, artists, acrobats, actors, clowns, dancers, musicians, singers and athletes for their wide range of shows.

-Can I Become a Cirque Du Soleil Acrobat?
+How To Become a Cirque Du Soleil Acrobat

 Cirque Du Soleil Acrobat Salary Data